 – The U.S. economy has added traction heading into 2018, including posting back-to-back quarters above 3% GDP growth for the first time in three years.
 We believe the unemployment rate – already at a 17-year low – will fall below 4%, with little slack in the labour market spurring wage growth and consumer spending.
 Newly minted tax reform should also add a modest boost to growth, providing an incremental lift to disposable income and corporate profits.
 We think U.S. growth will move up to the 2.5%- 3.0% range this year.

 Global equities maintain their lead

 – Slower domestic economic growth and the lack of a breakout in oil prices will, in our view, restrain TSX earnings growth.
 Persistent signals of rebounding output in Europe and Japan (which are earlier in their economic cycles) bode well for sustained earnings growth, which, combined with discounted valuations, offer a compelling outlook for global allocations.

 – Aggressive monetary stimulus from influential global central banks is in the early stages of winding down.
 Along with U.S. tax reform moving from expectation to reality, we expect key policy tailwinds will be less prominent this year.
 Additionally, China’s economy may be sensitive to policy decisions seeking to balance growth with real estate risks, and geopolitical uncertainties related to OPEC, Brexit and North Korea remain.
 We don’t expect these risks to derail global markets, but instead are likely to stoke periodic volatility, presenting opportunities to buy on dips.

-Action for Investors - International equities have delivered strong gains, a trend that can continue.
-We recommend an increased international equity allocation, as overseas developed-market large-cap equities remain attractive, while better growth in the U.S. would support US small- and mid-cap stocks.
+Action for Investors - We recommend an increased international equity allocation, as overseas developed-market large-cap equities remain attractive, while better growth in the U.S. would support an allocation to U.S. small- and mid-cap equities.